saliutahiru/it-support-portfolio/README.md

 repository.
 Think of it as the "homepage" of your portfolio.

 Everything between <!-- and --> is a COMMENT.
-Comments are invisible on GitHub — they only show up when someone edits the raw file.
-I've left comments throughout so you know what each part does.
-You can delete them once you're comfortable, or leave them — they won't hurt anything.
+Comments are invisible

 ==================================================================== -->

 <div align="center">

-# 🖥️ [Your Name] — IT Support Analyst Portfolio
+# 🖥️ SALIU TAHIRU  — IT Support Analyst Portfolio

 ### Hands-on IT Support, Troubleshooting & Documentation Projects